Langley, Oklahoma: Geography

+Langley is near the northeastern corner of Mayes County, with a small portion extending north into Craig County.
+State Highway 82 passes through the town as Third Street, leading north 17 mi to Vinita and south 19 mi to Salina.
+State Highway 28 passes through the north side of Langley, leading east across Pensacola Dam into Disney and leading 19 mi to Jay, and leading west from Langley 13 mi to Adair.

-According to the United States Census Bureau, the town has a total area of 1.5 sqmi, all land.
+According to the U.S. Census Bureau, the town of Langley has a total area of 1.5 sqmi, all land.
+The town is bordered to the east by the Grand Lake o' the Cherokees, a reservoir on the Neosho River.

 Demographics

 As of 2010 the population of Langley was 819.
 The racial and ethnic composition of the population was 69.8% white, 0.7% African American, 21.0% Native American, 0.9% Asian, 0.1% Pacific Islander, 0.9% from some other race and 6.6% from two or more races.
 3.7% of the population was Hispanic or Latino of any race.